-- Getting to know UPnP feature of Linksys routers
+- Getting to know the UPnP feature of Linksys routers

 Enabling and Disabling the UPnP